RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 1. builds conversational interface
 2. powered by same technology which is behind amazon Alexa
 3. builds natural language chatbot engine
-4. a bot is built around intents -
+4. **it can also handle speech to text**a bot is built around intents -
-   1. utterances invoke intent (ex - i want to order  pizza, so intent might be pizza order)
+5. 1. utterances invoke intent (ex - i want to order  pizza, so intent might be pizza order)
    2. to fulfill this intent a lambda function is invoked
    3. to fulfill intent extra information is needed in terms of slot -
       1. this is the way to have conversation
       2. slot can be pizza size, toppings, crust type, when to deliver
-5. can deploy to aws mobile sdk, facebook messenger, slack, twilio
+6. can deploy to aws mobile sdk, facebook messenger, slack, twilio
-6. **Question** - how to build alexa ?
+7. **Question** - how to build alexa ?
    1. use transcribe (user speech to text conversation)
    2. use lex (to get intent)
    3. use poly (to convert response text to speech)